Berlin, Alabama: History

 The town was originally known as Hobart, possibly named after Garret Hobart, a New Jersey Congressman who served as vice-president under William McKinley.
 A post office was established in the town in 1895, but was closed in 1903.
 The name was changed circa 1914 to honor the capital of Germany, the former homeland of many of the town's ethnic German residents.
 The new name was selected by John (Kritner) Kreitner.
 The town was incorporated in 2018.

 The historic Lidy Walker Covered Bridge was located just north of Berlin at the farm of Winford I. "Lidy" Walker on Lidy's Lake from 1958 until its collapse in 2001.
 Originally called the Big Branch Covered Bridge, it was built near Blountsville in Blount County in 1926 and moved to Berlin 32 years later.

 Residents of Berlin voted 45-23 to incorporate in 2018.

 Geography

-Berlin is located in Cullman County at (34.181389, -86.742222).

 According to the United States Census Bureau, the town has a total area of 1.419 sqmi, of which 1.415 sqmi is land and 0.004 sqmi, is water.